$81 Is Fair Value For Exxon

 XOM has proved very resilient over time, but I still have to digest the departure of Mr. Tillerson, who decided to cut ties with his former employer via a retirement package worth $180m.

-Moreover, at a first glance, its 10-K filings reveal some disturbing trends for sales, net income and earnings per share, as the table below shows.
+Moreover, at first glance, its 10-K filings reveal some disturbing trends for sales, net income and earnings per share, as the table below shows.

 The competitive landscape is not particularly reassuring, either, as XOM acknowledged in its latest presentation.